 The last time the monarch had visited was in December 2018, for the inauguration of then president Andrés Manuel López Obrador.
 Sheinbaum welcomed him at the Puerta de Honor, where the Mexican and Spanish anthems were played.

-The two leaders posed for photographs in the palace before holding a private meeting.
+The two leaders posed for photographs before holding a private meeting with their delegations.
 In a message on social media, Sheinbaum described the encounter as cordial and said the pair had discussed indigenous peoples and the historical links between the two nations.

 She said both sides had agreed to strengthen bilateral relations.
-Mexican officials said the talks had also covered cultural heritage, trade and the football tournament that brought the King to the country.
+Mexico’s government said the visit had opened a new stage of dialogue and respect, leaving behind the dispute over the conquest.

 Albares called relations between the two nations excellent and fraternal.
 He cast the meeting as a boost to ties ahead of the Ibero-American Summit, due to take place in Madrid on November 4-5.